snowdriftcoop/snowdrift/TEXTEDITORS.md

     * This works for our internal functions only.
 For outside functions, [Stackage](https://www.stackage.org/lts-2/hoogle) will have documentation on almost all of our dependencies.
-      [Hayoo](http://hayoo.fh-wedel.de/) will have any missing ones, but may occasionally point to wrong versions.

-[^1]: Technically there are other files you may want to search, such as
-\*.hsc.